-The Water Justice program at Nuestra Casa seeks to promote tap water and groundwater education and advocacy.
+The Water Justice program at Nuestra Casa seeks to promote tap water

 Get involved.
 Join the Nuestra Casa Community Water Task Force.
 Our Community Task Force has met regularly since in late 2023.
 This task force aims to help community members become experts on our water system.
 We are working together to identify the most effective ways to address our water system challenges.
 For more information about the Task Force, please write us here: environmentaljustice@nuestracasa.org